alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/topology_editor_inputs.md

 {% endhighlight %}
 {%endnote%}

-#Impicit inputs defined with a hashtag
+#Implicit inputs defined with a hashtag

 Since version 3.0.0, it is possible to specify an implicit input with a hashtag like this **#{inputname}** It can be very useful when a node has a complex property for instance.
 If the input specified already exists, it will be used.
-If not, it will be dynamiquely creating  when preparing the deployment.
+If not, it will be dynamiquely created when preparing the deployment.

 It can be set in the editor : ![Inputs / variables](../../images/3.0.0/user_guide/topology_editor/topology_editor_input3.png)